đŸŒ±The Messy, Beautiful Work of Becoming

 • Team-teaching for more perspective and support

-• A max 1:13 ratio in 4th/5th, allowing us to pause, coach, and practice — not just react and move on
+• An average 1:12 ratio, allowing us to pause, coach, and practice instead of reacting and moving on

 This combination is rare — and children feel the difference.